-For immutable (differencing) hard disks only, the modifyhd autoreset on off command determines whether the disk is automatically reset on every VM startup (again, see chapter 5.3, Configuring image write operations, page 78).
+For immutable (differencing) hard disks only, the modifyhd autoreset on off command determines whether the disk is automatically reset on every VM startup (again, see chapter 5.4, Special image write modes, page 82).
 The default is "on".

-In addition, the modifyhd -compact command can be used to compact disk images, i.e. remove blocks that only contains zeroes.
+In addition, the modifyhd --compact command can be used to compact disk images, i.e. remove blocks that only contains zeroes.
 For this operation to be effective, it is required to zero out free space in the guest system using a suitable software tool.
 Microsoft provides the sdelete tool for Windows guests.
 Execute sdelete -c in the guest to zero the free disk space before compressing the virtual disk image.
 Compaction works both for base images and for diff images created as part of a snapshot.

-8.16 VBoxManage clonehd
+8.19 VBoxManage clonehd

 This command duplicates a registered virtual hard disk image to a new image file with a new unique identifier (UUID).
-The new image can be transferred to another host system or imported into VirtualBox again using the Virtual Disk Manager; see chapter 3.5, The Virtual Disk Manager, page 43 and chapter 5.4, Cloning disk images, page 80.
+The new image can be transferred to another host system or imported into VirtualBox again using the Virtual Media Manager; see chapter 5.3, The Virtual Media Manager, page 81 and chapter 5.6, Cloning disk images, page 86.
 The syntax is as follows: